nybble04/appsec-notes/README.md

 - This is an ever-growing checklist that expands with my never-ending learning. 🤓
 - Links to supplementary resources or credits are added within the notes.
-- I'm no expert ...
-Feel free to raise a PR with any corrections.
+- I'm no expert, so feel free to raise a PR with any corrections.

 ### Web Application Security
 - [x] OWASP Top 10